University of Engineering & Technology, Peshawar: Earthquake Engineering Center (EEC)

 Earthquake Engineering Center (EEC) is a multidisciplinary research and education center.
 Envisioned in 2002, the center became operational in June 2006.
 EEC was established with the aim of better understanding the seismic risk in the areas within the geographical boundaries of Pakistan and to conduct research and testing in the current construction practices in Pakistan for improving seismic resistance of structures in high seismic risk areas.
-In the aftermath of the October 8, 2005 earthquake in Pakistan, the center proved itself as a reliable and proficient institution that provided valuable suggestions and guidance to the government and non-government organizations involved in the reconstruction and rehabilitation.
+In the aftermath of the 8 October 2005 earthquake in Pakistan, the center proved itself as a reliable and proficient institution that provided valuable suggestions and guidance to the government and non-government organisations involved in the reconstruction and rehabilitation.

 National Institute of Urban Infrastructure Planning (NIUIP)

-National Institute of Urban Infrastructure Planning, the brainchild of Dr. Murtaza Haider (Asst.
+National Institute of Urban Infrastructure Planning, the brainchild of Murtaza Haider (Asst.
 Prof. McGill University 2002–2006, Assoc.
 Prof. Ryerson University (now Toronto Metropolitan University) 2006-current) is established at UET Peshawar with the grant of US$3.0 million from Higher Education Commission (Pakistan) (HEC) of Pakistan.
 Main focus of NIUIP is to address the persistent urban decay and research in improvement of urban infrastructure of Pakistan.

 Initial research focus of NIUIP is in: